WardaJibril/pinterest-data-pipeline105/README.md

 ## Pipeline Workflow

+Data Sources
+The pipeline processes data from the following Pinterest tables:

+Pin Data: Information about user-pinned content

+Geolocation Data: Data related to user locations

+User Data: User details and activities on Pinterest

+Data Extraction
+REST API and AWS SDK (boto3) are used to interact with AWS services and pull data from the above-mentioned tables.

+Data Cleaning (ETL)
+The data is cleaned and transformed using Python scripts to handle missing data, transform columns, and ensure consistency across all data sources.

+Data Loading
+The cleaned data is ingested into AWS Kinesis streams and loaded into Delta Tables on Databricks for further analytics and processing.

 ### Data Sources
 The pipeline processes data from the following Pinterest tables:
 - **Pin Data**: Information about user-pinned content